Hiking Sedona’s Oak Creek Canyon: The Spectacular Cookstove Trail

 A great non-touristy option

 Cookstove remains one of the quieter trails as it is often overlooked by tourists too busy taking in the amazing beauty along Oak Creek Canyon drive.
-Understandably it’s hard not to fully immerse yourself in the natural splendor.
+Understandably, it’s hard not to fully immerse yourself in the natural splendor.
 In fact, if you aren’t paying attention, you may miss the parking sign.
-Fortunately, the lack of popularity means that you will ikely have the entire trail to yourself.
+Fortunately, the lack of popularity means that you will likely have the entire trail to yourself.

 Upon reaching the summit, you will have the opportunity to take in the most amazing views in the region.
 Stay awhile and enjoy the otherworldly scenery.
 From here, you can venture back down for a quick out-and-back hike of just under a mile, or you can connect to the Harding Springs trail to make it a more challenging, longer loop trail.
-I recommend taking it easy if visiting during the warmer months and simply completing the out-and-back for a nice scenic, short trail.
+I recommend taking it easy if visiting during the warmer months and simply completing the out-and-back for a nice scenic, short & sweet hiking adventure.

 Take a break and recover from the strenuous climb before completing the much easier trek downhill.
 As you arrive back, you will be greeted with the smell of campfires coming from nearby Pine Flats Campground.
 This definitely adds to the rustic nature of the hike.

 On an interesting side note, the Cookstove Trail was originally built to give firemen access to the canyon’s wooded slopes.
 Today, it is used recreationally by hikers wanting to explore this gorgeous area of Arizona.